cesarg210/security-plus-homelab/README.md

 ## Authentication Failure Simulations

-Controlled authentication failures will be generated in order to produce realistic security events such as:
+Controlled authentication failures will be generated in order to produce realistic security events.

-• failed Windows login attempts
-• invalid domain authentication attempts
-• Linux sudo authentication failures

 These events allow analysis of how authentication failures appear in system logs.

 ---

 ## Log Analysis and Event Review

-Security logs from both Windows and Linux systems will be analyzed to understand:
+Security logs from both Windows and Linux systems will be analyzed to build familiarity with raw log analysis before centralized logging is introduced.

-• how authentication failures are recorded
-• which event IDs correspond to suspicious activity
-• what telemetry will later be forwarded to the SIEM

-This phase builds familiarity with **raw log analysis before centralized logging is introduced**.

 ---